RisingStack/react-easy-state/README.md

 ## Introduction

-Easy State has two rules:
+Easy State has two rules.

 1. Always wrap you components with `view`.
 2. Always wrap you state store objects with `store`.

-This is enough for it to automatically update your views when needed - no matter how exotically you mutate your state stores.
-With this freedom you can invent and use your personal favorite state management patterns.

 ```js
 import React from 'react'